Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 We will determine the wall position when adding a block.
 If a new block has a wall in common with one of the room blocks, both walls are marked as internal.

-Note, comparing walls is more complex than it may seem.
+Note that comparing walls is more complex than it may seem.
 For example, if the blocks are adjacent horizontally, the common walls will be the right wall of the left block and the left wall of the right block.
 Therefore, to compare them, one must first reflect one of them, which will be done by the `Border.mirror` method.

 To simplify working with coordinates, let's add methods: